jecki/DHParser/documentation_src/manuals/compile.rst

 root-node to the current node) will be updated and that any "attr_NAME()"-methods are called.

-Most importantly, the "fallback_compiler"-method ensures that changes in the composition of ancestor-nodes a) do not mess up the tree traversal and b) do not overwrite node-objects returned by the node-handlers.
+The "fallback_compiler"-method furthermore ensures that changes in the composition of ancestor-nodes a) do not mess up the tree traversal and b) do not overwrite node-objects returned by the node-handlers.
 The algorithm of "fallback_compiler" runs through the tuple of children in the state at